wkumari/draft-wkumari-dhc-capport/README.md

    o  Clarified that this document is only for the DHCP bits, not
       everything.

-   o  CP's *can* do HTTP redirects to DNS banes, as long as they allow
+   o  CP's *can* do HTTP redirects to DNS names, as long as they allow
       access to all needed services.

    From 05 to 06: